-- 1) Gain knowledge of the broad contours of social inequality in American society; - 2) Use sociological insights to understand the larger social contexts that shape individual experiences and limit or expand their life chances; - 3) Gain specific knowledge on how our educational system can both perpetuate and mitigate social inequality; - 4) Learn to identify basic arguments made by others and construct and support your own arguments in written and oral forms; - 5) Practice civil discourse in the classroom and beyond; - 6) Learn information literacy skills to become an independent and self-motivated learner
+- 1) Gain knowledge of the broad contours of social inequality in American society; - 2) Use sociological insights to understand the larger social contexts that shape individual experiences and limit or expand their life chances; - 3) Gain specific knowledge on how our educational system can both perpetuate and mitigate social inequality; - 4) Learn to identify basic arguments made by others and construct and support your own arguments in written and oral forms; - 5) Practice civil discourse in the classroom and beyond; - 6) Learn information literacy skills to become an independent and self-motivated learner Required texts: This course has one required course reader.

-Required texts: This course has one (1) required text and one required course reader.
-The text is Dude, You're a Fag by C.J.
-Pascoe.
-It is on reserve at Moffitt Library.
 The course reader is available at Krishna Copy (2595 Telegraph Ave near the corner of Parker Street).

-Grades will be based on the completion of the following assignments:

-10% Class participation: participation includes:

-- a.
-(5%) regular attendance in class demonstrated by answering i>clicker questions I will post power points on B-course only if 85% or more of the class are present or have obtained an excused absence. - b) (5%) contributions to the class discussion board on b-course.
-Students must post at least one comment per module to receive full credit. - 20% Quizzes (best 4 of 5): The quizzes will be relatively short "objective" exams that will be posted on our class website on b-course.
+You are also required to bring an i-clicker to class.
+Grades will be based on the completion of the following assignments: - 10% Class participation: participation includes: - a.
+(5%) regular attendance in class demonstrated by answering i>clicker questions I will post power points on B-course only if 90% or more of the class are present or have obtained an excused absence. - b) (5%) contributions to the class discussion board on b-course.
+Students must post at least one comment per module to receive full credit. - Quizzes (best 4 of 5): The quizzes will be relatively short "objective" exams that will be posted on our class website on b-course.
 The quizzes will be available for a 24-hour period announced in class.
 Because you are not required to take all 5 quizzes, there are no make up exams (exception for certified emergencies). - 30% Midterm essay: 1500 word essay on the relationship between your family and community's socio-economic status and the quality of one's own high school education.
-Due October 13 Submit to Assignment section on B-course - 35% Research Prospectus: You will be given basic data on one of the major public high schools in Oakland.
+Due October 12 Submit to Assignment section on B-course - Research Prospectus: You will be given basic data on one of the major public high schools in Oakland.
 You will write an analysis of how race, gender and/or sexuality contribute to educational inequality based on these data, the course readings, and supplemental readings that you find from the library.
 You will be given a detailed handout to guide you through the steps of this research project, including instruction on how to find appropriate sources in the library's electronic databases.
 You will also have the opportunity to revise a draft of your research prospectus.
-Your final paper should be between 1900 to 2200 words in length (about 6 to 7 pages, double spaced).

-2% Group Progress Reports due IN CLASS on November 8
+Your final paper should be between 1900 to 2200 words in length (about 6 to 7 pages, double spaced). - 2% Group Progress Reports due IN CLASS on November 7 - 3% Drafts due November 16 Drafts should be electronically submitted to the "Assignments" section on b-course.
+Drafts are a credit/no credit assignment.
+No extensions will be given.
+Final papers are due Tuesday, December 12 All final papers should be electronically submitted to the "Assignments" section on b-course.
+Because of the need to turn in final grades soon after Dec.
+12, no extensions can be given.
+There is no formal final exam for Soc.
+3AC.